rule

 Canto 12

-Final Instructions to Mahârâja Parîkchit
+Chapter 5: Final Instructions to Mahārāja Parīkchit

-(1) S'rî S'uka said: 'Already I have elaborately described the Supreme Lord Hari, the Soul of Everyone from the satisfaction of whom Lord Brahmâ was born [3.8] from whose anger S'iva [3.12: 7] took birth.
-(2) O King, you, thinking 'I am going to die', must give up this animalistic mentality; you were not born in the past, nor are you nonexistent today, nor will you, like the body is, be destroyed [see also B.G.
+(1) S'rī S'uka said: 'In this [narration] I have elaborately described the Supreme Lord Hari, the Soul of the Universe, from whose grace Lord Brahmā was born [3.8] from whose anger Lord S'iva [3.12: 7] took birth.
+(2) Oh King, you who think 'I am going to die', have to give up this animalistic mentality; it is not so that you - just like the body - [as a soul] have been born while you before were non-existent.
+You likewise neither shall die today [see also B.G.
 2: 12 & 2: 20].
-(3) You will, like a sprout from a seed, not come into being becoming your children or assume the form of your grandchildren and so on; you are as distinct from the body and what belongs to it as a fire is [from firewood *].
-(4) Because one, alike in a dream seeing one's head cut off, is the witness of one's own self composed of the five material elements, is therefore the body it's soul undoubtedly unborn and immortal [see also B.G.
+(3) You will not get a new life as a child of yours or in the form of a grandchild, the way a plant sprouts from its own seed; you differ from the body and that what belongs to it as much as fire [differs from the wood it is burning *].
+(4) The way one in a dream can witness one's own head being cut off [while staying alive] one also witnesses the physical body composed of the five elements and so on.
+That is why the soul of the body is of an unborn and eternal nature [see also B.G.
 2: 22].
-(5) When a pot is broken remains the air in the pot the air as before; similarly returns, when the body is given up, the individual soul to his spiritual origin [brahma].
-(6) The mind is causal to the bodies, the qualities and the activities of the soul; while it is mâyâ, the illusory potency of the Lord, that brings about the mind [through ahankâra] and thus the material existence of the individual living being [see also 2.5: 25, 3.26: 31-32, 3.27: 2-5].
-(7) The combination of oil, a vessel, a wick and fire is what one sees together in the functioning of a lamp, similarly is there, developed and destroyed by the action of the modes of passion, ignorance and goodness, the material existence of [an individual soul to] a functioning body.
-(8) The soul, that is not there as the gross [deha] or the subtle [linga], is self-luminous, and thus, as unchanging as the sky, the basis [âdhâra] eternal and beyond comparison.
-(9) O prabhu, this way in meditation upon Vâsudeva engaging your intelligence in logical reasoning, consider carefully your true self and how it with your mind is situated within the bodily covering.
-(10) Takshaka [the snake-bird] sent by the words of the brahmin [1.18] will not burn you; the agents of death cannot burn [you in the role of] the self its Controller who is the very death of these causes of death [see also 11.31: 12].
-(11-12) 'I am the Original Spirit Supreme, the Abode of the Absolute, I am the Supreme Destination'; with this consideration placing yourself within the Supreme Self free from material designations, will you, with the entire world thus separate from the self, not even notice Takshaka and your body when he, licking his lips and with his mouth full of poison, bites your foot.
-(13) My dear, what do you more want to hear to this what I to your questions, o King, narrated of the pastimes of the Lord?'
+(5) When a pot is broken the air in the pot again will be as the air before; so too the individual regains his original spiritual state when the body is dead.
+(6) The material bodies, qualities and actions of the spirit soul result from a materially oriented mind; and it is māyā, the illusory potency of the Lord, that brings about the material mind and the consequent [repeated] material existence of the individual living being [through ahankāra, see also 2.5: 25, 3.26: 31-32, 3.27: 2-5].
+(7) The combination of oil, a vessel, a wick and fire is what one sees together with the burning of a lamp.
+Likewise one sees how the material existence of the physical body develops and finds destruction, because of the interaction of the modes of passion, goodness and ignorance.
+(8) The soul differing from the gross [deha] and the subtle [linga] body, is self-luminous, and constitutes, because he is as unchanging as the sky, the foundation [ādhāra] that is eternal and beyond comparison.
+(9) Oh prabhu, engaging your intelligence thus with logical inferences in meditation on Lord Vāsudeva, you should carefully consider your essence, your true self, that is covered by your physical frame.
+(10) Takshaka [the snake-bird] sent by the words of the brahmin [1.18] will not burn you; the messengers of death cannot supersede you [your soul] who [now] have mastered the causes of death and death itself [see also 11.31: 12].
+(11-12) With the consideration 'I am the Original Supreme Spirit, the Abode of the Absolute and the Supreme Destination' you should place yourself within the Supreme Self that is free from material designations.
+[Having done this] you will, with the entire world thus set apart from the self, not even notice Takshaka or your own body when he, licking his lips and with his mouth full of poison, bites your foot.
+(13) Dear soul, is there anything more you want to know, oh King, after all that I in response to your questions told you about the activities of the Lord?'

 next